-1. General-The products of the Territory are obtained principally from its agricultural, forestry, mining and fishing industries.
+1. General.-The products of the Territory are obtained principally from its agricultural, forestry, mining and fishing industries.
 Native subsistence agriculture, fishing and hunting produce most of the food requirements of the native population.
 The main native agricultural products are taro, yams, sweet potatoes, bananas and papaws.
 Peanuts are becoming of increasing importance in native diet.
 Non-indigenous enterprise produces most of the commodities exported.
 Natives, however, do produce copra for export, while native enterprise in other fields of agricultural production for export purposes, e.g., cocoa and coffee, is being encouraged.
 The principal agricultural products of Papua for the export trade are copra and rubber.
 Native production of copra is increasing.
-Practically all the timber milled during 1958-59 was absorbed by local building requirements.
+Practically all the timber milled during 1959-60 was absorbed by local building requirements.
 The main products of fisheries exported from Papua are trochus and green snail shell.
-Gold, manganese, zinc-lead and copper ores have been mined in commercial quantities in the past but current production is limited.
+Gold, manganese, zinc-lead and copper ores have been mined in commercial quantities in the past, but current production is limited.

-For the sake of convenience, agricultural and pastoral conditions in Papua and New Guinea have been dealt with as a whole, and reference should be made to pages 132-5 for information on the soils, climate, crops, methods of cultivation, etc., throughout both Territories.
+For the sake of convenience, agricultural and pastoral conditions in Papua and New Guinea have been dealt with as a whole, and reference should be made to pages 128-131 for information on the soils, climate, crops, methods of cultivation, etc., throughout both Territories.
 The following paragraphs relate to forestry, mining, fisheries and water-power resources in Papua.

 - 2. Forestry.-(i) General.
-A general description of the forest policy which applies in Papua as well as in the Trust Territory of New Guinea is given under the heading "Timber" on page 148. - (ii) Timbers.
+A general description of the forest policy which applies in Papua as well as in the Trust Territory of New Guinea is given under the heading "Timber" on page 144. - (ii) Timbers.
 Mixed species tropical rain forest covers most of Papua, although north-east of Port Moresby there is an area of monsoonal savannah country.
 Because of the mixed nature of the timbers in any one area, their utilization on an economical basis is somewhat difficult.
-Kwila, the most important hardwood found in millable quantities in Papua and New Guinea occurs in important stands east of Port Moresby.
 Mangroves occur in large areas fringing the Gulf of Papua. - (iii) Survey Work.
 Forestry field work is carried out in Papua with a view to assessing the forest resources available and also to survey areas subsequently made available for cutting. - (iv) Permits.
-At 30th June, 1959, 21 permits and 11 licences were current.
-The total areas of forest involved were 117,473 acres and 48,968 acres respectively.
-The total number of mills was 12, and the total sawn-timber produced for the year was 2 million super. feet, most of which was used locally. - 3.
+At 30th June, 1960, 26 permits and four licences were current.
+The total areas of forest involved were 140,044 acres and 28,927 acres respectively.
+The total number of mills was 11, and the total sawn-timber produced for the year was 3 million super. feet, most of which was used locally. - 3.
 Mining.-(i) Variety of Minerals.
-Although a large number of minerals have been found in Papua including platinum, gold, silver, copper, tin, lead, zinc, cinnabar, iron, osmiridium, manganese, sulphur, chromite, gypsum and lignite, most deposits are not of economic importance.
+Although a large number of minerals have been found in Papua, including platinum, gold, silver, copper, tin, lead, zinc, cinnabar, iron, osmiridium, manganese, sulphur, chromite, gypsum and lignite, current mineral production is not of economic importance.

 Gold was discovered in 1888 and has been found since in many parts of Papua.
-Before the 1939-45 War, gold was an important item in the Territory's production and it was the major export in 1938-39 (valued at more than £150,000), but has dwindled to insignificance since the war.
-Gold production was 1,065 fine oz. in 1954-55 and 491 fine oz. in 1955-56 compared with an average of almost 28,000 fine oz., for the last three pre-war years.
-During 1959-60, the production of gold realized £1,937 bringing the total value of gold won up to 30th June, 1960, to £3,345,364.
+Before the 1939-45 War, gold was an important item in the Territory's production, but has dwindled to insignificance since the war.
+During 1960-61, the production of gold realized £998 bringing the total value of gold won up to 30th June, 1960, to £3,346,362.